EtchedPixels/FUZIX/README.md

 Some pre-built filesystems are now available on www.fuzix.org, and other images should follow in time.

+## Tools

+Most of the trees will build with recent tool chains for that architecture.
+The one exception is Z80/Z180.
+A modified SDCC is available in my github.
+This contains support for banked code that was not accepted upstream, and does not include the recent SDCC changes that totally changed the compiler ABI.

 ## What does FUZIX have over UZI